Zoology: History

 These developments, as well as the results from embryology and paleontology, were synthesized in the 1859 publication of Charles Darwin's theory of evolution by natural selection; in this Darwin placed the theory of organic evolution on a new footing, by explaining the processes by which it can occur, and providing observational evidence that it had done so.
 Darwin's theory was rapidly accepted by the scientific community and soon became a central axiom of the rapidly developing science of biology.
 The basis for modern genetics began with the work of Gregor Mendel on peas in 1865, although the significance of his work was not realized at the time.

-Darwin gave a new direction to morphology and physiology, by uniting them in a common biological theory: the theory of organic evolution.
+Darwin gave a new direction to morphology and physiology by uniting them in a common biological theory: the theory of organic evolution.
 The result was a reconstruction of the classification of animals upon a genealogical basis, fresh investigation of the development of animals, and early attempts to determine their genetic relationships.
 The end of the 19th century saw the fall of spontaneous generation and the rise of the germ theory of disease, though the mechanism of inheritance remained a mystery.
 In the early 20th century, the rediscovery of Mendel's work led to the rapid development of genetics, and by the 1930s the combination of population genetics and natural selection in the modern synthesis created evolutionary biology.

-Research in cell biology is interconnected to other fields such as genetics, biochemistry, medical microbiology, immunology, and cytochemistry.
+Research in cell biology is interconnected with other fields such as genetics, biochemistry, medical microbiology, immunology, and cytochemistry.
 With the determination of the double helical structure of the DNA molecule by Francis Crick and James Watson in 1953, the realm of molecular biology opened up, leading to advances in cell biology, developmental biology and molecular genetics.
 The study of systematics was transformed as DNA sequencing elucidated the degrees of affinity between different organisms.

 Zoology plays a vital role in addressing contemporary environmental challenges, including climate change, habitat destruction, and species extinction.
 By studying animal diversity and ecosystem interactions, zoologists inform conservation strategies and ecosystem restoration efforts.
 For example, research into species behavior, genetics, and habitat requirements has directly contributed to the protection of endangered populations and the design of wildlife corridors.